Employees will have claims every year, and some of those claims will be large.

 - To control the cost of employee health care coverage

-To understand how a Private Insurance Company can hold down employee health care costs, consider the case of a business owner who sets a fairly high deductible for each covered employee.
+To understand how private insurance can hold down employee health care costs, consider the case of a business owner who sets a fairly high deductible for each covered employee.
 The owner then works with an actuary, who reviews past claims, to determine how much should be held by the employer in reserve funds to cover employee claims for a single year.
 The actuarial recommendations set the deductible amount and determine the business owner’s upward limit of financial risk for a single year.
 Stop-loss coverage acquired from the traditional insurance market caps the business owner’s financial liability for any large and/or unusual claims that occur in that year.
 The business wins big if claims are lower than expected, but never pays more than they would have with a conventional insurance plan.